wanadev/obsidian-api/doc/application-side-api.md

 ## Methods

-There is two way to add methods to the API:
+There are two ways to add methods to the API:

 * Implementing the method in our API class,
-* Adding dynamically the method at run-time.
+* Dynamically adding the method at run-time.

 ### Adding Methods To The API Class